 These are just a small handful of moves that have occurred so far in the offseason, and I’ll continue with more posts in the next few days highlighting the best and worst offseason moves.

-Tags: Atlanta Hawks Blake Griffin Boston Celtics Brooklyn Nets Deron Williams Kevin Garnett Los Angeles Clippers Los Angeles Lakers NBA Nba Free Agency Phoenix Suns San Antonio Spurs Steve Nash Tim Duncan
+Tags: Atlanta Hawks Blake Griffin Boston Celtics Brooklyn Nets Deron Williams Kevin Garnett Los Angeles Clippers Los Angeles Lakers Nba Free Agency NBA News Phoenix Suns San Antonio Spurs Steve Nash Tim Duncan